fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 framework.

-## RTP PT Space Exhaustion
+1. RTP PT Space Exhaustion:
 RFC3550 defines payload type (PT) that identifies the format of the RTP payload and determine its interpretation by the application.
-RFC3550 assigns
-7 bits for the PT in the RTP header.
-However due to the assignment of static mapping of payload codes to payload formats, multiplexing of RTP with other protocols (such as RTCP) can result in limited number of payload type numbers available for application usage.
+RFC3550 assigns 7 bits for the PT in the RTP header.
+However due to the assignment of static mapping of payload codes to payload formats, multiplexing of RTP with other protocols (such as RTCP) could result in limited number of payload type numbers available for application usage.
+In scenarios where the number of possible RTP payload configurations exceed the available PT space, there is a need for mechanisms to extend the PT space in the RTP and also effectively map an RTP Stream to its configuration in the signaling.

-## Codec Specific Media Format Specification in SDP

-RTP Paylaod configuration is typically performed using rtpmap and fmtp SDP attributes. rtpmap provides media format mapping to RTP PT and ftmp described media codec specific parameters carried in the RTP payload type.

-The syntax for fmtp SDP attribute is tightly coupled to a specific media codec standard (such as H.264, H.265, VP8).
-This has resulted in myraid ways of defining common attributes across different codecs.
-Additionally with the advent of new standards efforts such as netvc, one can expect more media codecs and format to be standardized in the future.
-Thus there is a need to define common media charactersitics in a codec-agnostic  in order to reduce the duplicated efforts across different codec standards.
+2. Codec Specific Media Format Specification in SDP: RTP Payload configuration is typically specified using rtpmap and fmtp SDP attributes. rtpmap provides the media format to RTP PT mapping and the ftmp attribute describes the media format specific parameters.
+The syntax for the fmtp attribute is tightly coupled to a specific media format (such as H.264, H.265, VP8).
+This has resulted in a myriad ways for defining the attributes that are common across different media formats.
+Additionally with the advent of new standards efforts such as netvc, one can expect more media formats to be standardized in the future.
+Thus there is a need to define common media characteristics in a codec-agnostic way in order to reduce the duplicated efforts and simply the syntactic representation across the different codec standards.

-# Applicabilty Statement
+# Applicability Statement

 The mechanism in this specification only applies to the Session Description Protocol (SDP) [RFC4566], when used together with the SDP Offer/Answer mechanism [RFC3264].
 Declarative usage of SDP is out of scope of this document, and is thus undefined.